opctl/opctl/website/docs/run-a-go-service.md

   MYSQL_DATABASE:
     string:
       default: testapp
-      description: Database to create
+      description: name of mysql database to create
   MYSQL_HOST:
     string:
-      default: mysql
-  doSeed:
-    boolean:
-      default: false
+      default: run-a-go-service-mysql
-      description: if true, sample data will be inserted in the database
 run:
-  parallel:
-    - container:
+  container:
+    dirs:
+      # mount our data seed scripts
+      /docker-entrypoint-initdb.d:
+    image:
-        image: { ref: 'mysql:8' }
+      ref: 'mysql:8'
-        name: mysql # this value will be provided as input to the 'local' op so our code knows what mysql host to connect to
-        envVars: {MYSQL_USER , MYSQL_PASSWORD , MYSQL_DATABASE , MYSQL_RANDOM_ROOT_PASSWORD: "yes"}
+    # this sets an opctl overlay network DNS A record so the containers available via this name.
+    name: run-a-go-service-mysql
+    envVars:
+      MYSQL_USER:
+      MYSQL_PASSWORD:
+      MYSQL_DATABASE:
+      MYSQL_RANDOM_ROOT_PASSWORD: "yes"
-        ports: { '3306': '3306' }
+    ports:
-    - container:
-        image: { ref: 'mysql:8' }
-        envVars: {MYSQL_USER, MYSQL_PASSWORD, MYSQL_HOST, MYSQL_DATABASE, doSeed}
-        files:
-          /seed.sql: # this shorthand form will copy seed.sql from the root of this op to the root of the container
-        workDir: /db
-        cmd:
-          - sh
-          - -ce
-          - |
-            echo "starting seed script"
-            sleep 25 # we'll sleep while the MySQL DB starts if [ $doSeed = "true" ]
-            then
-              echo "connecting to load sql script"
-              mysql -u $MYSQL_USER -p$MYSQL_PASSWORD -h $MYSQL_HOST $MYSQL_DATABASE < /seed.sql
-            fi
-            exit 0
+      3306: 3306
 ```
-This op will run a MySQL database in a Docker container.
-It has an optional input, `doSeed`, which is of type `Boolean`.
-When `true`, it will run the `seed.sql` script in a second, parallel container to seed the MySQL database in first container with a single table and a single row of data.
+This op will run a MySQL database in a Docker container and seeds the MySQL database with a single table and a single row of data.

 Note that instead of writing the `cmd` inline, we could have also put the run script in a file in the op directory and referenced it.
 e.g.